manyu26/daisolab/pages/research.md

 * Social media behaviors (Li et al., 2020; Johnson, Mitchell, Turki, and Li, on going)

 ### How to get involved
 Interested scholars and students are encouraged to email Dr. Manyu Li at manyu.li@louisiana.edu.
 Undergraduate and graduate independent study opportunities (with possibilities to present at national conferences and publish in academic journals!) are available.
-One two-year full stipend and tuition waiver graduate research assistantship is available (terminal master research degree).

 [Apply to work with me in our research-focused Master's program > ](https://psychology.louisiana.edu/programs/masters-program)
 {: .t30 .button .radius}